JMccProgress/chef-web-docs/content/chef_compliance_phase.md

 ### result_message_limit

 Truncates any control result messages exceeding this character limit.
-Chef Automate has a 4 MB report size limit and cannot ingest reports exceeding this limitation.
-Chef InSpec will append this text at the end of any truncated messages: `[Truncated to 10000 characters]` Default: 10000.
+Chef Automate has a 4 MB report size limit and only ingests reports up to this limit.
+Larger reports are not ingested.
+Chef InSpec appends a truncation notice at the end of truncated messages.
+For example, `[Truncated to 10000 characters]` Default: 10000.

 ```ruby
 default['audit']['result_message_limit] = 10000